Rafsan7238/Data-Analysis_Data-Science_Projects/README.md

 ## Projects

 And one of the most important things that can help someone deal with this is.... yep, you guessed it right - **building portfolio projects** - and that too on topics that have real world value using tools that are widely used by professionals in this field.
-With that in mind, here are some of my portfolio projects that I have built to gain experience in Data Analytics.
+With that in mind, here are some of my portfolio projects that I have built to gain experience in Data Analytics that you can find in this repository.

-### Excel Projects: